Huangxy-Minel/MinelHuang-Website/content/authors/Minel Huang/_index.md

 # Interests to show in About widget
 interests:
-- Distributed Computing Frameworks
+- System design for Federated Learning & Homomorphic Encryption
 - Distributed Machine Learning
-- Communication Optimization
+- Computation & Communication Optimization

 # Education to show in About widget
 education: